boyleninc/discord-bots/CandyBot/README.md

 - Added optional candy cap
 	- 0 = no cap
 - Code Cleanup
-	- CandyBot commands now ignore ascii case
+	- CandyBot commands now ignore ASCII case
-	- All code has been converted to use 'Currency' instead of "Candy" to reflect custom currency
+	- All code has been converted to use 'Currency' instead of 'Candy' to reflect custom currency

 #### v1.5